idarshandalwadi/idarshandalwadi/README.md

-- 👋 Hello, MySelf Darshan Dalwadi, I'm a Software developer with having 5 years of relavant experience.
+- 👋 MySelf Darshan Dalwadi, a Software developer with 5 years of relevant experience.
-- 👀 Fully interested in cutting-edge technologies inlcuding, Spring Boot, Microservices, Flutter and sometimes with embedded(electronic items) as well.
+- 👀 Fully interested in cutting-edge technologies including, Spring Boot, Microservices, Flutter, and sometimes with embedded(electronic items) as well.
-- 🌱 Worked with service based and product based organisation.
+- 🌱 Worked with service-based and product-based organisation.
 - 📫 Write me on dalwadidarshan83@gmail.com or contact me on (+91) 91735 77047.

 <!---